cghimire/Predicting-Airbnb-Listing-Price/README.md

 ![alt text](https://github.com/cghimire/Predicting-Airbnb-Listing-Price/blob/master/Figures/metadata.png "Metadata")

 *Metadata of the data which contains 20677 records (rows) and 106 features (columns).
 There are some missing values and I applied imputation method to handle those missing values.
-After i cleaned the date the dimension of the data is reduced to 13837 rows and 24 columns*
+After I cleaned the date, dimension of the data is reduced to 13837 rows and 24 columns*

 ![alt text](https://github.com/cghimire/Predicting-Airbnb-Listing-Price/blob/master/Figures/download.png "Plot categorical features")
 *From the above histogram, it can be seen that one column only contain one category and can be dropped*